A family of three maximally symmetric boost-invariant flows in relativistic hydrodynamics: Construction of the three boost-invariant flows

 The four-velocity $u^\mu$ in Minkowski space is computed by using $u_\mu = \tau \hat u_\nu \partial \hat x^\nu/\partial x^\mu$.
 In a similarly unified notation, for all three $\kappa$,

 It is easy to check that $u^\mu u_\mu = -1$.
 Finally, we can also compute the transverse velocity:

-It is important to note that the hyperbolic solution has singularities at $r^2 = \left(\tau + 1/q \right)^2$ and $r^2 = \left(\tau - 1/q \right)^2$, of which only the latter lies within the coordinate range \eqref{hyper_coordinates}.
-In fact, the singularity runs along the entire edge of the lightcone, $r = \tau - 1/q$, where both the ideal energy density and the velocity field diverge.
+It is important to note that the $\kappa = -1$ solution has a singularity at the edge of its allowed coordinate range \eqref{hyper_coordinates}.
+It runs along the entire edge of the lightcone, $r = \tau - 1/q$, where both the ideal energy density and the velocity field diverge.